 Semaine du Goût 2017

-The full program for the Semaine du Goût 2017, including events taking place in Neuchâtel, will be unveiled in February 2017.
+The full program for the Semaine du Goût 2017, including events in Neuchâtel, will be unveiled in February 2017.

 In my opinion, the Semaine du Goût always offers a diverse and interesting line-up of events, year after year.
-I’m sure 2017 will be no different, and I look forward to learning more about what’s being planned for Neuchâtel in its new role as Ville du Goût!
+I look forward to learning more about the agenda for Neuchâtel in its new role as Ville du Goût!